 Although there is not a limit to the number of categories, too many can pose a problem.
 You end up getting an unwieldy category list and tend to overthink things.
 The good news is Outlook will first show you your top 10, and then you can select to see all of them.
-The other advantage of a smaller list is you’re allowed to assign shortcut keys to a category.
+The other advantage of a smaller list is that you’re allowed to assign shortcut keys to a category.

 ✪ If you find the CTRL shortcut keys don’t work for assigning Outlook categories, check to make sure your keyboard doesn’t have a function keys lock.

 You may also want to use a special character to precede the category name.
 For example, some people use the @ character to show they need to be at some location, such as @Home or @Office.

 A related tip is preceding a category name with a non-alpha character.
-If you precede your category name with a special character such as @, it will appear at the top of the list on your view if you sort by that column.
+If you precede your category name with a special character such as @, it will appear at the top of the list in your view if you sort by that column.

 Attach Categories to Items

 Each of the data objects in Outlook allows you to assign categories.
 One easy way to assign a category is to use the toolbar button.
 It shows for all the data types except for Notes.

 To add a category to Notes, click the icon in the top left corner and then select Categories from the menu.
 One item to remember is if you assign colors to your categories, the Note will use the category color as the background.
 If you have multiple categories assigned with colors, it will use the last category you checked.

 Searching By Category

-As I mentioned earlier, one benefit to categories is you can assign them to different objects.
+As I mentioned earlier, one benefit to categories is that you can assign them to different objects.
 While there isn’t a custom view that goes across data types, you can use Outlook’s search bar.